Cadaver: Selling murder victims

-Making cars safer
+Motor vehicle safety

 Prior to the development of crash test dummies, cadavers were used to make motor vehicles safer.
 Cadavers have helped set guidelines on the safety features of vehicles ranging from laminated windshields to seat belt airbags.
 The first recorded use of cadaver crash test dummies was performed by Lawrence Patrick, in the 1930s, after using his own body, and of his students, to test the limits of the human body.
-His first use of cadaver use was when he tossed a cadaver down an elevator shaft.
+His first cadaver use was when he tossed a cadaver down an elevator shaft.
 He learned that the human skull can withstand up to one and a half tons for one second before experiencing any type of damage.

 In a 1995 study, it was approximated that improvements made to cars since cadaver testing have prevented 143,000 injuries and 4250 deaths.
 Miniature accelerometers are placed on the bone of the tested area of the cadaver.
 Damage is then inflicted on the cadaver with different tools including; linear impactors, pendulums, or falling weights.
 The cadaver may also be placed on an impact sled, simulating a crash.
 After these tests are completed, the cadaver is examined with an x-ray, looking for any damage, and returned to the Anatomy Department.
 Cadaver use contributed to Ford's inflatable rear seat belts introduced in the 2011 Explorer.

 Public view of cadaver crash test dummies

 After a New York Times article published in 1993, the public became aware of the use of cadavers in crash testing.
-The article focused on a Heidelberg University's use of approximately 200 adult and children cadavers.
+The article focused on Heidelberg University's use of approximately 200 adult and children cadavers.
 After public outcry, the university was ordered to prove that the families of the cadavers approved their use in testing.